John Lundstram

-John David Lundstram (born 18 February 1994) is an English professional footballer who plays as a midfielder for Scottish Premiership club Rangers.
+John David Lundstram (born 18 February 1994) is an English professional footballer who plays as a defensive midfielder for EFL Championship club Hull City, on loan from Turkish Süper Lig club Trabzonspor.

 Lundstram started his career in Everton's academy.
 He signed his first professional contract in June 2011 but never made a first-team appearance for Everton.
 He had loan spells at Doncaster Rovers, Yeovil Town, Leyton Orient, Blackpool and Scunthorpe United before leaving Everton to join Oxford United in 2015.

 After racking up 104 appearances for Oxford, he joined Sheffield United in 2017.
-He helped the Blades win two promotions and played for them in the Premier League for two seasons.
+He helped the Blades win promotion and played for them in the Premier League for two seasons.
 He then signed for Rangers in July 2021.
 Lundstram has scored goals in each of England's top four divisions.

 He has represented England internationally at under-17, under-18, under-19, and under-20 levels and has appeared in four official youth competitions for the Three Lions.

 Club career

 Everton

-Lundstram was developed as a football player by Everton from a very early age and signed a full-time scholarship in July 2010.
+Lundstram began his career with Everton and signed a full-time scholarship in July 2010.
 In June 2011, Lundstram signed a two-year professional contract with Everton, followed by another two-year contract in June 2013.
 On 22 July 2014, he made his first appearance for Everton's first team in a friendly against Tranmere Rovers.

 At the end of the 2014–15 season, Lundstram was released by the club.
 Lundstram later revealed that Everton offered him a six-month contract, but he rejected it in search of first-team football, saying that "it definitely makes a difference being permanent.
 You just feel much more part of things."